isomerpages/nlb-curiocity/_events/Bras Basah Showcase/Connecting BBB To Its Past: Street Art, Sketches and An Ode.md

 **A Ode to Bras Basah**

 Emeritus Professor and Professorial Fellow of the National University of Singapore Edwin Thumboo has been involved in Singapore’s literary developments since the 1950s.
-Over the course of his illustrious career, he has published five volumes of poetry with the latest being Still Travelling (2008).
-He has also  received many awards including Singapore National Book Development Council’s Book Award for Poetry in English thrice, South-east Asia Write Award (1979), Singapore Cultural Medallion (1980), ASEAN Cultural and Communication Award in Literature (1987), and the Raja Rao Award (2002) and Singapore’s Meritorious Service Medal.

-In 19xx, Thumboo penned a piece of poem on Bras Basah.
+Over the course of his illustrious career which he picked up many awards including the Singapore Cultural Medallion and Singapore's Meritorious Service Medal, he has published five volumes of poetry.
+While many of these poems addressed national issues, some are dedicated to places in Singapore.
+One of these is "Bras Basah" which he penned in...It is a remarkable poem as Thumboo was able to vividly captured Bras Basah of past in its entirety.

 <details>
 <summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#353839">Click here to read Edwin Thumboo's "Bras Basah".</span></summary>